 In locations used for the storage of combustible materials, signs must be posted to specify the maximum permissible stacking height to maintain the required clearances from the heater to the combustibles.
 Signs must either be posted adjacent to the heater thermostats or in the absence of such thermostats, in a conspicuous location.

-Not for residential use!
-Do not use this heater in the home, sleeping quarters, attached garages, etc. Installation of a commercial tube heater system in residential indoor spaces may result in property damage, serious injury, asphyxiation or death.
+Do not use this heater in indoor living or sleeping quarters, etc.!
+Installation of a tube heater system in residential indoor living spaces may result in property damage, serious injury, asphyxiation or death.

 A AVERTISSEMENT